Description and requirements

-Also visit the website of the Master Thesis Lab (Scriptie-atelier
+N.B.: Also visit the website of the Master-Thesis Lab (Scriptie-atelier)

 Dependent on research topic and area.

-In evaluating the thesis the supervisor will use the points of referrence defined by the Institutes Educational Committee.
+For the evaluation, the points of reference will be used as defined by the institutes Educational Committee.

 N.B.
-The Master Thesis must be completed within maximum two years after the completion of the fieldwork.
-After this period of two years the fieldwork data lose their validity and the thesis can no longer be accepted.
+The thesis must be completed within a maximum of two years after the completion of the fieldwork.
+After this period of two years the fieldwork data loose their validity and the thesis can no longer be accepted.